bbilger/jrestless/README.md

 JRestless does not depend on the [serverless framework](https://github.com/serverless/serverless) but it simplifies the necessary AWS configuration tremendously and will be used for this example.

-Install serverless as described in the docs https://serverless.com/framework/docs/guide/installing-serverless/
+Install `serverless` as described in the docs https://serverless.com/framework/docs/guide/installing-serverless/

 Setup your AWS account as described in the docs https://serverless.com/framework/docs/providers/aws/setup/

-Create a new function with serverless
+Create a new function using `serverless`

 ```bash
 mkdir aws-gateway-usage-example